KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 printAnimalName(myDog);
 ```

-This allows you to write code that works with every subtype of a parent class- even types that don't exist yet!
+This lets you write code that works with every subtype of a parent class- even types that don't exist yet!

 ## Casting